DEGREE PROGRAMS FOR: RADIATION THERAPY

 Students may also double major in Biology and Radiation Therapy.
 This would take five years with the first four years spent taking classes at Lewis University and the last year at Northwestern Memorial Hospital.
 Students would apply for the Radiation Therapy program in the spring of their fourth year with the understanding that Northwestern Memorial Hospital determines acceptance into this program.

-Students must have minimal mathematics and science ACT subscores of 23 to be accepted into the RT program.
+Students must have a minimum composite ACT score of 23 to be accepted into the RT program.
 Transfer students must have a minimum cumulative and biology GPA of 3.25 to be accepted.
 If a transfer student does not have the minimum GPA, students may become an RT major once their GPA is raised to 3.25 and mathematics through Calculus I or Calculus for the Life Sciences has been completed with a minimum grade of a C. Students currently attending